binny.nz.calibration module#

 z0_bounds – Allowed range for the z0 parameter.

-x0 – Initial parameter guess for the fit.
+x0 – Initial parameter guess

-z_max – Maximum redshift used when fitting the distribution.
+(alpha, beta, z0).z_max – Maximum redshift used when fitting the distribution.

 - Returns: